edwinsyarief/mipix/docs/introduction.md

 Now that we have learned how to draw some content on screen, we can try to move the camera around.

 Most of mipix's functionality is grouped on "accessors".
 Accessors are just dummy types used to group together related functionality.
-The most important accessor is the `AccessorCamera`, which gives you access to the area for drawing, to notify new camera targets and to make the camera zoom and shake.
+The most important accessor is the [`AccessorCamera`](https://pkg.go.dev/github.com/tinne26/mipix#AccessorCamera), which gives you access to zoom, shakes, camera position updates and the most important of all: the rect of the currently visible area, which is what we were already using in previous examples to know what to draw.

-Let's start with camera movement.
-We will fill the `Update()` method with some basic logic, while we leave a 2x2 square drawn on (0, 0) so we can notice the movement.
+So now let's see how to make the camera move.
+For this example, the `Update()` method will implement some basic movement logic, while the `Draw()` method will just render a small square at (0, 0) that can serve as a visual reference while we move around.

 ```Golang
 package main